The Dojo

 Head of the Dojo

 Klaus Messlinger took his first Aikido lesson in 1996.
 He practises in a number of dojos dedicated to the tradition of Yamaguchi Seigo shihan (1924-1996) and his direct students Endo Seishiro shihan (Saku/Japan) and Christian Tissier shihan (Paris).
-Within this line, his most influential teachers are Jan Nevelius shihan and Jorma Lyly (Stockholm).
-Klaus continues his studies by regularly visiting a large number of international seminars.
+After having practised a number of years with Ulli Kubetzek (Frankfurt), his most influential teachers today are Jan Nevelius shihan and Jorma Lyly shihan (Stockholm).

 The Logo